What Is Paramotoring?

 Gear

 Paramotor packages include glider, harness, and motor and vary in new price from $10,000 USD to $15,000 USD.
-Used gear can be purchased for less.

 Training